dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%">
 </iframe>

+In the preceding synchronous example the console immediately prints the messages "Your order is: Instance of '_Future<String>'".

 The following example shows the same code as before, but implemented asynchronously.
 Since you can only use the `await` keyword within an `async` function body, the `createOrderMessage()` function is now marked with the `async` keyword.

-In this asynchronous example, the console  prints the result "Your order is: Large Latte" after a four second delay.

-## Example
+### Example - asynchronous functions

 [//]: https://gist.github.com/b8d026d2b23102084534159fafc9d7c6
 <iframe